wevote/WeVoteServer/docs/README_API_INSTALL_DOCKER.md

     ```
     This setting allows other containers to access the database

+4. [Open the following ports](https://www.wikihow.com/Open-Ports), if they are not already open:

+    - 4566, if you need AWS

+    - 5432 to access the database

+    - 8000 to access the API

-4. Create and start containers
+5. Create and start containers

     ```
     docker compose up --detach